Kickle/Docs/Docs/beta/installer.md

 You may start a clean install of Windows.
 The only point to keep in mind, which is of particular importance, concerns the default user: a “Kickle” user is created during installation, so be sure not to create another user with this same username in order to avoid confusion.

-You may add Kickle to your domain.
-Just be sure that your domain’s GPOs are not overriding the above configuration.

 ##Kickle Installation

 The MSI guides you through each step.
 Two reboots are necessary during this process.